donbonifacio/blog/content/post/leveling-up-developers.md

 From _my_ observations and experiences I started to register what _I_ consider to be a list of skills and practices that top performers share.
-I try to have a practical [training plan](/post/quarterly-training-plan/) to suggest.
+I try to have a long term practical [training plan](/post/quarterly-training-plan/) to suggest.
 But I also focus on day to day common tasks and how to improve them.

 Most of
 these things are debatable and depend on the environment, project and on people